Cwantic/Documentation/Loads/Structure/ExternalCase.md

 # External cases

-External loads can be applied on the model via **links** between piping nodes and structure nodes.
+External loads can be applied to the model via **links** between piping nodes and structure nodes.

 One or more **piping** studies must be linked to the current **structure** study.